-- 78bis Where the State is an existing shareholder, i.e. before the COVID-19 equity injection, and: - a. the State injects new equity under the same conditions as private investors and prorata to its existing shareholding (or below), and - b. the private participation is significant (in principle at least 30% of the new equity injected), and - c. the State's new equity injection constitutes State aid because of its particular circumstances, for instance because of another measure benefitting the company, it is not necessary to impose specific conditions as regards the State's exit and the following shall apply:
+- a. it injects new equity under the same conditions as private investors, and - b. the private participation is significant (in principle at least 30% of the new equity injected), and - c. where the State's equity injection constitutes State aid because of its particular circumstances, for instance because of another measure benefiting the company,